-These commands are used to create an image item for an experiment window.
-This is intended only for use with the visible virtual windows of the ACT-R Environment.
-It allows one to display a .gif file in the visible virtual window.
+win ::= the title or device list of an experiment window or nil if there is only one window allows one to display a .gif file in the visible virtual window.
 That image can be seen by a model as a single feature with a value indicated when creating the image, and it can be clicked like a button to trigger an action.
-The required parameters are a string which provides the value for the visual feature made available to the model for the item, and a string which names a .gif file which must be located in the environment/GUI/AGI-images directory of the ACT-R Environment being run.
+The required parameters are a string which provides the value for the visual feature made available to the model for the item, and a string which names a .gif file which must be located in the environment/gui/AGI-images directory of the ACT-R Environment being run.
 One can also specify the position for the image in the window and the size of the box in which it will be displayed (there is no attempt to stretch or center the image in the box - it is displayed with its upper left corner in the upper left corner of the box specified and will be clipped at the borders if it extends past them and the background color will show if the image does not fill the box).
 The action parameter specifies a function or command to be called when this image is clicked (which is the entire box whether or not the image actually fills it).
 If not provided or set to nil then clicking the image will result in printing a warning which says "Image name with no valid action clicked at position x,y at time zzz." where name is the text value of the box, x and y are the position within the image that the click occurred, and zzz is the current ACT-R time in seconds.
 If the function or command is specified without any parameters then it will be called with two values which are the text value of the image and a list of the x and y position within the image where the click occurred, but if parameters are included when creating the image those parameters will be passed to the action.